mttbernardini/dialog/README.md

 To specify the content, the type, the tile, etc... of the dialog you have to pass an object as first parameter to the function which has the following properties:

 - String	`type`			specify the type of the dialog.
-Its possible values are *"alert"*, *"prompt"* and *"confirm"*.
+Its possible values are *"alert"*, *"prompt"* or *"confirm"*.
 - String	`title`			specify the title of the dialog.
-It's a string which can include HTML code too.
+HTML is *not* supported.
-- String	`content`		specify the content of the dialog.
-It's a string which can include HTML code too.
+- String	`content`		specify the message of the dialog.
+HTML is *not* supported.
 - String	`placeholder`	if you selected a *prompt* dialog, this will be a placeholder text for the input box.
 - String	`id`			specify an identifier that it will be returned with the `returnObj` object.
-It's a string.
 - Function	`callback`		specify the function to be executed when the dialog is closed.
 Its first argument will be the `returnObj`.
-- Object	`vars`			is an object which works like a memory, where you can set the value of some variables they will be returned in the homonym object of the `returnObj` object.
+- Object	`vars`			is an object which works like a memory, where you can set the value of some variables that will be returned in the homonym object of the `returnObj` object.

 This is an example of an AMD: